 This work represents ongoing efforts to improve literacy outcomes for middle school students by infusing content area instruction with a set of feasible, effective instructional practices critical for the success of all students, including students with disabilities.

 - Phase 1 (funded by the Institute of Education Sciences) included the successful evaluation of the Promoting Adolescents’ Comprehension of Text (PACT) intervention through a series of highly controlled randomized controlled trials that established PACT as impactful across a range of learners.

 - Phase 2 (funded by the Office of Special Education Programs) extended PACT to science, social studies, and English language arts as a schoolwide Tier 1 model.
 Though students with disabilities benefited from the schoolwide implementation of PACT, we were struck by the difficulty teachers experienced sustaining practices over time and realized they needed ongoing support adapted to meet their learning and teaching needs.

 - Phase 3 (funded by the Institute of Education Sciences), the current phase, is focused on developing AIM Coaching to provide ongoing professional development and support to teachers as they implement PACT.
 We believe that this ongoing professional development will lead to greater PACT implementation fidelity.
 This, in turn, will affect student literacy outcomes.

-If you are a middle school instructional coach or teacher and would like to join our team to help design AIM Coaching, contact Alexandra Shelton, project director at the University of Maryland, or contact Elizabeth Swanson, co-principal investigator at The University of Texas at Austin.
+If you are a middle school instructional coach or teacher and would like to join our team to help design AIM Coaching, contact Alexandra Shelton, director at the University of Maryland, or contact Elizabeth Swanson, co-principal investigator at The University of Texas at Austin

 - Fully developed instructional coaching model to support teachers who implement literacy practices in middle school classes